What does the car suspension consist of?

 A dependent suspension, on the other hand, is a simpler design used in some older vehicles and trucks.
 In this type of suspension, the movement of one wheel affects the others.
 This means that if one wheel takes a hit, the other wheel on the same axle will also be affected.
 Dependent suspension systems are generally less expensive and easier to maintain, but lack the performance and comfort of independent suspension.

-Read also What are car wheel nuts?
+Read also What about broken car oil pressure valve?

 Semi-independent suspension is a hybrid between independent and dependent suspension.
 Commonly used in compact cars and small SUVs.
 In this design, the wheels on the same axle are connected but still have a certain degree of independence.
 The semi-independent suspension provides a good compromise between performance and cost, making it suitable for everyday vehicles.